Early Literacy skills are the things children need to learn before they start kindergarten in order for them to be successful at school. They include:

 Talk, Sing, Read, Write, and Play!

-When you SING with your child they learn that words are made up of sound parts and vocabulary they might not come across in their daily life.
+When you SING with your child they learn vocabulary they might not come across in their daily life, and that words are made up of sound parts.

-When your READ with your child they learn how a book works, how words flow on a page, narrative skills, how symbols represent ideas, the shape and orientation of letters, and how stories have a beginning, a middle and an end.
+When you READ with your child they learn how a book works, how words flow on a page, narrative skills, how symbols represent ideas, the shape and orientation of letters, and how stories have a beginning, a middle, and an end.

-When your WRITE (or just color) with your child they learn fine motor skills, the shape and orientation of letters, and can practice telling stories with symbols.
+When you WRITE (or just color) with your child they learn fine motor skills, the shape and orientation of letters, and they gain practice expressing themselves with symbols.